Embracing imperfection will help you feel mentally healthier and set a healthy example for your kids.

 The definition of 'perfect' is to be flawless, complete in all aspects and demonstrating excellent skills.
 When we are 'perfect,' we have no need to grow or advance any further.

-When we strive to be 'perfect,' we let our children down.
+When we strive to be 'perfect,' and let our knee-jerk perfectionism win, we let our children down.